setopsco/github-actions/README.md

 ## Deployment Workflow

-The repository contains a complete [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that can be integrated in CI pipelines to perform a complete setops deployment via
+The repository contains a complete [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) that can be integrated in CI pipelines to perform a complete SetOps deployment via

 ```yaml
 name: Deployment